awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/sidecar-input.md

-# IMSC, SCC, SRT, STL, TTML \(sidecar\)<a name="sidecar-input"></a>
+# IMSC, SCC, SMPTE\-TT, SRT, STL, TTML \(sidecar\) input captions<a name="sidecar-input"></a>

+IMSC, SCC, SMPTE\-TT, SRT, STL, and TTML are sidecar captions formats\.
+With these formats, you provide input captions as a separate file\.
+Depending on your output captions settings, AWS Elemental MediaConvert passes them through to the output in the same format or converts them into another sidecar format\.

+**IMSC captions**
-AWS Elemental MediaConvert supports IMSC as an input captions format either as a sidecar file or as part of an IMF source\.
-If your input IMSC captions are part of an IMF package, see [IMSC \(as part of an IMF source\)](IMSC-in-MXF.md)\.
+MediaConvert supports IMSC as an input captions format either as a sidecar file or as part of an IMF source\.
+If your input IMSC captions are part of an IMF package, see [IMSC input captions \(as part of an IMF source\)](IMSC-in-MXF.md)\.
 For restrictions on IMSC support, see [IMSC captions support in AWS Elemental MediaConvert](imsc-captions-support.md)\.

-IMSC, SCC, SRT, STL, and TTML are sidecar captions formats\.
-With these formats, you provide input captions as a separate file\.
-Depending on your output captions settings, the service passes them through to the output in the same format or converts them into another sidecar format\.
+**SMPTE\-TT captions**
+You can use SMPTE\-TT input captions that are text\-only, that have captions images included in the captions file with base64 encoding \(`smpte:image encoding="Base64"`\), and that use external references to captions images \(`smpte:backgroundImage`\)\.

+When your captions use external references to images, those images must be located in the same Amazon S3 bucket and folder as your captions file\.
+For example, say this is the S3 path to your SMPTE\_TT file: `AWSDOC-EXAMPLE-BUCKET/mediaconvert-input/captions/my-captions-spanish.ttml`\.
+Then you must store the image files that the captions file references here: `s3://AWSDOC-EXAMPLE-BUCKET/mediaconvert-input/captions/`\.

+**All sidecar captions**
 In all cases, you create one captions selector for each input captions file\.

 Provide the following values for the captions selector fields: